Know Before You Go

 For Other Countries:

-- Government of Canada Opens Border for Fully Vaccinated Travelers - Starting August 9, 2021, Canada plans to begin allowing entry to American citizens and permanent residents, who have been fully vaccinated prior to entering Canada for non-essential travel will not have to quarantine upon arrival in Canada.
+- Government of Canada Opens Border for Fully Vaccinated Travelers - Effective September 7, foreign nationals who qualify for the fully vaccinated traveller exemption can enter Canada for discretionary travel, check if you qualify for the exemption.
 All travelers must use ArriveCAN to submit their travel information and can see more information on COVID-19 travel, testing, quarantine and borders for Canada.

 - Netherlands Require Multiple COVID-19 Tests Prior to Departure - All travelers who go to the Netherlands by plane or ship must show a negative rapid test just before departure within four hours of boarding.
 This is in addition to the already mandatory negative PCR test, which must be taken no more than 72 hours before arrival.